Alternatives

 10. Improvado

-Most suitable for: Data teams and marketing teams at large companies
+Best for: Data teams and marketing operations at large companies that need a unified source of truth across hundreds of channels.

 Improvado is an end-to-end data pipeline platform that gathers data from marketing platforms, MarTech tools, and CRMs, transforms this data, and ships it to various destinations.